We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing a Portable Air Compressor

-After considering how to choose the best power source to suit the project at hand, bone up on such important considerations as power, maximum pressure, and tank volume.
+After considering how to choose the best power source to suit the project at hand, bone up on important considerations such as power, maximum pressure, and tank volume.
 Understanding these aspects will help narrow down the options to find the best portable air compressor for the job, whether it’s filling a flat tire or running a nail gun.

 Before purchasing a portable air compressor, consider the power source.
 Portable air compressors run on either electricity or gasoline.
 Each power source has its pros and cons, explained below.